 Bill Gates says that “automation applied to an inefficient operation will magnify the inefficiency.”
 Gates’ words ring true for many businesses who believe automation is a silver bullet.
 Gates and others recommend that businesses steer away from adopting a particular tool and instead analyze pain points to identify the best tool for the job.

 Often, areas of repetition are the best candidates for automation.
-In title & escrow, there are a number of repeatable tasks that require careful adherence for regulatory compliance.
+In title & escrow, there are a number of repeatable tasks that require careful adherence to regulatory compliance.
 Automation streamlines these tasks and frees up employee energy to carefully review documents and work on critical tasks related to client success and business development.

-Examples in Title & Escrow Software
+Examples in title & escrow software

 Below are a few areas where automation is currently transforming repetitive daily tasks and freeing up employee time.